My Bodyguard: Plot

 Ricky later appears at Clifford's hotel, asking for money before leaving again.
 Clifford follows him and they argue before Ricky finally reveals that it was he who accidentally shot his brother while playing with their father's gun, and lied about finding his brother after the fact.
 As a result, he is overwhelmed with guilt and remorse, leaving Clifford behind as he takes a subway train into the night.

 Later, Moody is back at the park to continue bullying Clifford and his friends.
 Ricky is also there retrieving his motorcycle from the lagoon.
 Moody notices, demanding the motorcycle, which Ricky silently refuses.
 Moody summons Mike, who starts to push and intimidate Ricky again.
 The two then engage in a long fistfight, which Ricky ultimately wins, knocking Mike out.
 Moody and Clifford then split off into their own fistfight, after Moody tried to unfairly intervene in the fight between Ricky and Mike.
 Ricky urges Clifford to fight him while coaching him.
 Clifford initially fights incompetently, taunted by the overconfident Moody, but finally lands several solid punches, the last of which knocks Moody down, breaking his nose.
-Moody sits on the ground, bleeding and whining, showing to be a coward.
+Moody sits on the ground, humiliated, shocked, bleeding and complaining, revealing himself to be a coward.
 Ricky retrieves his motorcycle, and jokingly asks Clifford to be his bodyguard as they leave with their friends.